 9. Key to the Past Antique & Design Center; East Haven, Connecticut

 Another antiques mall with multiple dealers, Key to the Past features a range of items.

 It’s interesting to see the individual tastes and interests of the vendors, in each of their stalls.

 Key to the Past features large space, ample parking, friendly and helpful staff, and prices that are more than reasonable.
-Especially if you’re visiting from Fairfield County, let alone New York City.
+Especially if you’re visiting from Fairfield County, or are used to antiquing in New York City and the Hudson Valley.

 And head to nearby New Haven to explore its museums, restaurants, and parks.

 10. The Past Antiques Marketplace; Oakdale, CT

 This is a great destination as you can also enjoy Nature’s Art Village complex.
 If you love the idea of pokey spots where it takes patience and determination to sort through wonderful things for unique finds, the Past Antiques Marketplace is the place to go.

 Whether you are looking for furniture or jewellery, light fixtures or figurines you’ll want to set aside time every month or so to find what’s new at The Past.

 11. Mine in Mystic; Mystic, CT